 Now that you know what you really want (and what customers will help you get there!), it's time to get yourself educated.

 If you are still reading this, it's safe to say you take education pretty seriously.
 There is a TON of free information on the internet, and in my humble opinion, you're reading some of the best!
 Hehehe.

 Start with as much free information as you can find, but eventually, you should plan on making an investment.
 After all, you are going to start commanding a pretty hefty fee for your services (read more about wedding planner pricing strategies here).
 If you want people to invest in you, you need to invest in yourself.

 If you really want to fast-track your destination wedding planning business, go grab the secrets of the people who came before you.

 Even though I think you need to invest in yourself, I don't want you to go buy the next ten things you see on Facebook.
 My best advice would be to find 1-2 mentors who already have the business you want and start there.
 Too many voices and opinions will leave you stuck with what to do next.
 Let's be honest – there isn't just one way to become a destination wedding planner (or run a destination wedding business).

 If you are looking for more than just “marketing help” – and trust me, there is plenty of that on the internet – make sure to check out The Planner's Playbook.
 I designed it with three pillars in mind to help you plan, design, and execute the dream weddings you'll be booking soon enough!!

 I truly believe marketing needs to come from an authentic place, which means that “fake it till you make it” only works to a point.
-Don't get me wrong, I'm a big believer that we all start somewhere (and that imposter syndrome is the WORST), but taking a little extra time to invest in your education now will make your marketing (and customer experience!) that much better.
+Don't get me wrong, I'm a big believer that we all start somewhere (and that imposter syndrome is the WORST), but taking a little extra time to invest in your education now will improve your marketing (and customer experience!).

 Feeling confident, yet?
 Let's book you some destination wedding couples!